Doug LaMalfa: Donald Trump

 During President Donald Trump's first impeachment, LaMalfa voted against impeachment, believing that Trump did not do anything that warranted impeachment, including during his phone call with Ukrainian president Volodymyr Zelenskyy.

-After Trump lost the 2020 election and refused to concede, LaMalfa claimed that "the circumstances surrounding this presidential election point to a fraudulent outcome."
-In December 2020, LaMalfa was one of 126 Republican members of the House of Representatives who signed an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
+After Trump lost the 2020 presidential election to Joe Biden and refused to concede, LaMalfa claimed that "the circumstances surrounding this presidential election point to a fraudulent outcome".
+In December 2020, LaMalfa was one of 126 Republican members of the House of Representatives who signed an amicus curiae brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 election.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
+House speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."

-On January 7, 2021, following the storming of the U.S. Capitol building by Trump supporters, LaMalfa and six other California representatives voted to reject the certification of Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.
+On January 7, 2021, following the attack on the U.S. Capitol building by Trump supporters, LaMalfa and six other California representatives voted to reject the certification of Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.

 Race

-After the Unite the Right rally in Charlottesville, Virginia, LaMalfa stayed silent on the matter for five days until finally expressing disappointment upon being questioned on the incident.
+After the 2017 Unite the Right rally in Charlottesville, Virginia, LaMalfa released a statement saying, "Of course it's awful.
+We've fought and won wars against this hateful ideology, and it has no place in our country."

-After the passing of a defense spending bill with a provision aiming to weed out white supremacy from military and federal law enforcement, LaMalfa expressed concerns it would turn into a witch hunt and that racism will always exist.
-He also claimed it is not Congress's job to deal with racism in the government.
+After the passing of a defense spending bill with a provision aiming to weed out white supremacy from military and federal law enforcement, LaMalfa expressed concerns that it would turn into a witch hunt and that racism would always exist.
+He also said it is not Congress's job to deal with racism in the government.

 In June 2021, LaMalfa was one of 14 House Republicans to vote against legislation to establish Juneteenth, a celebration of the end of slavery, as a federal holiday.
-The House passed the resolution with a vote of 415-14, while it passed in the Senate 100-0.
+The House passed the resolution with a vote of 415–14, while it passed in the Senate 100–0.